Corporate responsibility program 2017

 The fast-paced digitalization is challenging companies and organizations to change.
 We help our customers by advising and creating data- and analytics-driven solutions, combining content, service design, visibility and customer dialogue.
 We manage our customers’ data responsibly, and when there are third parties involved in the services we provide, we expect them to comply with our values and Code of Business Ethics.

-Being a responsible partner to our customers in change is in the core of our strategy, of which the CEO, the Group management team and the Board of Directors are in charge.
+Being a responsible partner to our customers in change is in the core of our strategy, of which the CEO and the Board of Directors are in charge.

-In April, Ottoboni, Klikkicom, Sitrus, Seed and Edita Prima’s sales and development teams moved into the same offices in Helsinki, and at the end of the year, Ottoboni moved into the office already shared by Klikki and Sitrus in Stockholm.
-At the beginning of 2017, Ottoboni’s and Sitrus’s Malmö operations were brought together under one roof.
+At the beginning of 2017, Ottoboni’s and Sitrus’ Malmö operations were brought together under one roof.
+At the end of the year, all our companies in Helsinki moved into the same office.
 Operating from the same offices enables us to serve common customers in a better and more efficient way.

-We’ll continue to enhance our cross-company collaboration, all benefiting from our different areas of expertise.
+We will continue to develop and strengthen our culture of change and learning going forward, to serve our clients in the best way possible.
 We’ll define our practices on responsible customer data management to meet the requirements of the EU’s data protection directive in 2018.

 Further information: Strategy »